Kubernetes provisioning of a Dask Distributed cluster

 This is a work in progress

-The Kubernetes API is provided as a hosted service by:
+The Kubernetes API is provided as a managed service by the following public cloud

 Alternatively it is possible to install and manage Kubernetes by

-We will briefly describe usage assuming Google Container Engine (GCE)
+We will briefly describe usage assuming Google Container Engine (GKE).

 The dask-kubernetes image